MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/prepare-your-o365-tenant.md

 ## Enable custom Teams apps and turn on custom app uploading

 > [!IMPORTANT]
-> You can skip the steps below if you chose the Instant Sandbox option with the Teams sample data pack which will automatically enable the **Upload custom apps** setting.
+> If you have installed an instant sandbox or a configurable sandbox with the Teams sample data pack, you can skip the steps to enable sideloading.
+The **Upload custom apps** setting is enabled by default in the Teams sample data pack.

 To turn on the custom app uploading or sideloading for your developer tenant: